Romani people: Forced assimilation

-In the Habsburg monarchy under Maria Theresa (1740–1780), a series of decrees tried to integrate the Romanies to get them to permanently settle, removed their rights to horse and wagon ownership (1754) to reduce citizen-mobility, renamed them "New Citizens" and obliged Romani boys into military service just as any other citizens were if they had no trade (1761, and Revision 1770), required them to register with the local authorities (1767), and another decree prohibited marriages between Romanies (1773) to integrate them into the local population.
-Her successor Josef II prohibited the wearing of traditional Romani clothing along with the use of the Romani language, both of which were punishable by flogging.
-During this time, the schools were obliged to register and integrate Romani children; this policy was the first of the modern policies of integration.
-In Spain, attempts to assimilate the Gitanos were under way as early as 1619, when the Gitanos were forcibly settled, the use of the Romani language was prohibited, Gitano men and women were sent to separate workhouses and their children were sent to orphanages.
-King Charles III took a more progressive approach to Gitano assimilation, proclaiming that they had the same rights as Spanish citizens and ending the official denigration of them which was based on their race.
-While he prohibited their nomadic lifestyle, their use of the Calo language, the manufacture and wearing of Romani clothing, their trade in horses and other itinerant trades, he also forbade any form of discrimination against them and he also forbade the guilds from barring them.
-The use of the word gitano was also forbidden to further their assimilation, it was replaced with "New Castilian", a designation which was also applied to former Jews and Muslims.
+Under Maria Theresa (1740–1780), the Habsburg monarchy issued decrees that attempted to get the Roma to permanently settle, removed their rights to horse and wagon ownership (1754) to reduce their mobility, renamed them "New Citizens", and obliged Romani boys to enter military service like any other citizen if they had no trade (1761, and Revision 1770), required them to register with the local authorities (1767); and prohibited marriages between Romanis (1773) to force them to assimilate.
+Her successor, Josef II, prohibited traditional Romani clothing and the Romani language, on penalty of flogging.
+Schools were obliged to register and integrate Romani children; the first modern policy of assimilation.

+In Spain, attempts to assimilate the Gitanos were under way as early as 1619.
+The Gitanos were forcibly settled, the Romani language was prohibited, Gitano men and women were sent to separate workhouses, and their children were sent to orphanages.
+King Charles III took a more progressive approach, giving them the same rights as Spanish citizens and ending their official (race-based) denigration.
+While he prohibited their nomadic lifestyle, their Calo language, Romani clothing, their trade in horses and other itinerant trades; he also forbade discrimination against them, and forbade the guilds from barring them.
+The disparaging word gitano was forbidden.
+It was replaced with "New Castilian", a designation also applied to former Jews and Muslims.

-Most historians believe that Charles III's pragmática failed for three main reasons, reasons which were ultimately derived from its implementation outside major cities as well as in marginal areas: The difficulty which the Gitano community faced in changing its nomadic lifestyle, the marginal lifestyle to which the community had been driven by society and the serious difficulties of applying the pragmática in the fields of education and work.
-One author ascribes its failure to the overall rejection of the integration of the Gitanos by the wider population.
+Most historians believe that Charles III's pragmática failed for three main reasons, reasons that ultimately derived from its implementation outside major cities and in marginal areas: the difficulty the Gitano community faced in changing its nomadic lifestyle; the community's marginal lifestyle, and the difficulties of applying the pragmática to education and work.
+One author ascribes its failure to the wider population's overall rejection of the Gitanos.

-Other policies of forced assimilation were implemented in other countries, one of these countries was Norway, where a law which permitted the state to remove children from their parents and place them in state institutions was passed in 1896.
-This resulted in some 1,500 Romani children being taken from their parents in the 20th century.
+Forced assimilation was implemented in other countries: in Norway a law permitted the state to remove children from their parents and place them in state institutions passed in 1896.
+Some 1,500 Romani children were taken from their parents in the 20th century.